eylon-44/Buzz-OS/documentation/KernelHeap.md

 * The last header in the heap is marked by the quality of `[current_adddress] + [chunk_size] = [heap_top]`

-If we want to move backwards in the list, we can use the `prev_size` attribute to subtract it from the current chunk address.
+If we want to move backwards in the list, we can use the `prev_size` attribute to subtract it from the current chunk address until `[current_adddress] = [heap_start]`.

 #### Data

-This is where the user data is being stored.
+This is where the allocated data is being stored.

 #### Padding